Brooklyn Atlantics (1855-1875)

 Beginnings in 1855

-The name Brooklyn Atlantics goes back as far as 1855, when the Atlantic Baseball Club of Brooklyn, often called the Brooklyn Atlantics, was formed.
+The name Brooklyn Atlantics goes back as far as 1855, when the Atlantic Baseball Club of Brooklyn, often called the Brooklyn Atlantics, was formed on August 14th.
 The team played between 1855-70, and won several amateur championships.
 Famous players on the team included Dickey Pearce.